-- MUS 100.
+MUS 100.
 RECITALS, CONCERTS AND PRODUCTIONS.
 No credit.
 All undergraduate students enrolling in the School of Music as majors are required to attend major recitals and concerts on a regular basis as part of their course program.
-For specific requirements, see the School of Music Applied Music and Performance Handbook. - MUS 101.
+For specific requirements, see the School of Music Applied Music and Performance Handbook.

+2-MUS 101.
 SIGHT-SINGING AND THEORY I. Four hours credit.
 Sight-reading of standard music materials, pitch and rhythmic dictation, symbols of music notation, staff, clefs, scale construction in major and minor keys, and intervals.
-Class meets for four days plus a fifth day of keyboard lab. - MUS 102.
+Class meets for four days plus a fifth day of keyboard lab.

+2-MUS 102.
 SIGHT-SINGING AND THEORY II.
 Four hours credit.
 Prerequisite, MUS 101.
 Continuation of sight-reading, ear training, and dictation; elementary theory to include study of intervals and inversions, triads and inversions, construction of principal and secondary chords, melody writing, and elementary form study.
-Class meets for four days plus a fifth day of keyboard lab. - MUS 103.
+Class meets for four days plus a fifth day of keyboard lab.

+2-MUS 103.
 SIGHT-SINGING AND THEORY III.
 Four hours credit.
 Prerequisite, MUS 102.
 Continuation of sight-reading, ear training and dictation; chords of seventh and ninth, cadences, analysis, and ear training of standard harmonic materials.
-Class meets for four days plus fifth day of keyboard lab. - MUS 130.
-STRING ENSEMBLE.
-One hour credit. - MUS 131.
-BRASS ENSEMBLE.
-One hour credit. - MUS 132.
-WOODWIND ENSEMBLE.
-One hour credit. - MUS 133.
-PERCUSSION ENSEMBLE.
-One hour credit. - MUS 134.
-PIANO ENSEMBLE.
-One hour credit. - MUS 135.
-GUITAR ENSEMBLE.
-One hour credit. - MUS 140.
+Class meets for four days plus fifth day of keyboard lab.

+4-MUS 140.
 MUSIC APPRECIATION.
-Two hours credit. - A non-technical course aiming to increase the enjoyment and appreciation of music by the listener with little or no previous background.
-This course will be devoted largely to listening and discussion of the assigned listening. - MUS 141.
+Two hours credit.
+A non-technical course aiming to increase the enjoyment and appreciation of music by the listener with little or no previous background.
+This course will be devoted largely to listening and discussion of the assigned listening.

+4-MUS 141.
 MUSIC LITERATURE AND STYLES I. Two hours credit.

-The twofold purpose of this course is to foster an appreciation for the best in music and to provide the student with basic music information in the fields of media, terminology, chronology, biography, repertoire and stylistic analysis. - MUS 142.
+The twofold purpose of this course is to foster an appreciation for the best in music and to provide the student with basic music information in the fields of media, terminology, chronology, biography, repertoire and stylistic analysis.

+4-MUS 142.
 MUSIC LITERATURE AND STYLES II.
 Two hours credit.
-The twofold purpose of this course is to foster an appreciation for the best in music and to provide the student with basic music information in the fields of media, terminology, chronology, biography, repertoire and stylistic analysis. - MUS 143.
+The twofold purpose of this course is to foster an appreciation for the best in music and to provide the student with basic music information in the fields of media, terminology, chronology, biography, repertoire and stylistic analysis.

+4-MUS 143.
 MUSIC LITERATURE AND STYLES III.
 Two hours credit.
-The twofold purpose of this course is to foster an appreciation for the best in music and to provide the student with basic music information in the fields of media, terminology, chronology, biography, repertoire and stylistic analysis. - MUS 166.
-BEGINNING CLASS PIANO I. One hour credit.
+The twofold purpose of this course is to foster an appreciation for the best in music and to provide the student with basic music information in the fields of media, terminology, chronology, biography, repertoire and stylistic analysis.